Jonnyauk/WP-CMS-Post-Control/readme.txt

 If you want to manually upload and install:

-1. Get the latest version of this plugin at the <a href="http://wordpress.org/extend/plugins/wp-cms-post-control/">official WordPress plugin directory</a>.
+1. Get the latest version of this plugin at the <a href="http://wordpress.org/extend/plugins/wp-cms-post-control/">official WordPress plugin directory</a>
-2. Decompress .zip file, retaining the complete, original file structure.
+2. Decompress .zip file, retaining the complete, original file structure
 3. Upload the whole directory `wp-cms-post-control` and all containing files to your plugins directory - normally `/wp-content/plugins/`
 4. Activate the plugin through the 'Plugins' menu in WordPress
-5. Configure options through `Settings > Post Control`
+5. Configure options through `Settings > Post Control` and `Settings > Post Control Core`

 = Update existing install =